Skin Care For Climbers

 It is still a good idea for climbers to follow all the advice in the previous section even if using antiperspirant skin products.

-Home crag or road trip, performance is key.
+Home crag or road trip, passion is key.
 Follow us at Smith Rock or on the road while we chat with other climbers about how they succeed on stone, life and anything else we think of.